Puberty sucks – here’s a heads up to help you make it suck less

 This may cause the nipples to become more sensitive and possibly swollen for a time.
 Your voice will also grow deeper and can occasionally crack as your voice box gets bigger.
 Don’t worry if you make a funny sound by accident when you talk, it’s a very common element of your vocal transition.

 Hair Down There and Everywhere

 You may find yourself growing a great deal of new body hair when you reach puberty.
 Areas like your legs, chest, arms, armpits, pubic area, and face, may all start developing their own layer of fuzz to manage.
 Body hair is completely normal.
 But if you decide you’d like to remove your body hair, take the time to read up on some tips, like what type of razor to use and how to avoid cuts.

 The sweat glands located under your arms and between your legs will also kick into overdrive, so it’s a good idea to bathe regularly to remain clean and help keep any odour under control.

-However, while wet dreams are common for boys going through puberty, not everyone will have one.
+However, while wet dreams are common for people with a penis or balls going through puberty, not everyone will have one.
 This is no cause for concern and does not mean there is anything wrong with you or your genitals.

 Figuring it out may take patience, but before you know it you’ll have made it out the other side.